FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 Please note:

 - It doesn't matter what prediction was made specifically.
 What matters is if the prediction was correct, wrong or if no prediction was made.
 In other words: The stones added or removed are determined by the result rolled, not by what was predicted.
 E.g., if a `Wunsch` is rolled, it doesn't matter if `Das Unvermeidliche`, `Einhorn` or `Dreifaltigkeit` were predicted, all three are wrong and the player must return 2 stones to the central stash.
-- If a player forgets to make a prediction or mentions the prediction too late and rolls the dice this is dealt as a passive role.
+- If a player forgets to make a prediction or mentions the prediction too late and rolls the dice this is dealt as a passive roll.

 Remember to first take or give stones, then put your dice back from the dice tray.
 With this action your turn ends and it's the next players turn.

-### Einhorn
+### Rolling an Einhorn

 When rolling an `Einhorn` this player additionally receives the Einhorn-figure.